Lelouch87/Teaching-MobileApps/README.md

 Usage
 =====
 Open the application from your device.
-Use operands 0-9 and operators to perform basic arithmetic in an infix or postfix notation.
+Use operands 0-9 and operators to perform basic arithmetic in an infix notation.
-Below are examples of both.
+Operands must be enclosed by two parenthesis otherwise the calculator will not function properly.

+CORRECT Infix notation   : (5 * 7)
-Infix notation  : 5 * 7
+INCORRECT Infix notation :  5 * 7

-Postfix notation: 5 7 *

-Both result in the same value of 35
+CORRECT Infix notation   : ((20 * 2) + 16)
+INCORRECT Infix notation : (20 * 2) + 16